 By law you must file your tax returns on time.
-If you don't file your Employer monthly schedule (IR348) by the due date, you may have to pay a late filing penalty.
+If you don't file your employer returns by the due date, you may have to pay a late filing penalty.

 A payment is late if it is posted or delivered to Inland Revenue after the due date.
 Penalties are not charged on unpaid amounts less than $100.

 Shortfall penalties apply to certain offences, including failing to deduct PAYE or failing to pay PAYE deductions to Inland Revenue.

 As employers you are responsible for making various deductions, such as PAYE, ESCT (employer superannuation contribution tax), student loans and child support and KiwiSaver, from your employees' gross wages.
 It is a serious matter if any employer does not properly deduct or pay employees' PAYE or other deductions.

 A grace period gives you extra time to make payment before we charge late payment penalties.
 If you enter into an instalment arrangement before the due date, we won't apply a grace period.